cdk8s-team/cdk8s/README.md

 }
 ```

-But now, we have a new abstraction that we can use:
+So now we have a new abstraction that we can use:

 ```ts
 import { App, Construct } from '@aws-cdk/core';